-You know that feeling: You've found a great game via the internet, but when it finally delivers and you're super eager to play it, it turns out to be a bootleg.
+You might know that feeling: you've found a great game on the internet, but when it finally delivers and you're very eager to play it, it turns out to be a bootleg.
 In this post I'll give you tips to distinguish genuine GBA cartridges from bootleg ones.

 When you want to buy a game via the internet, you should ask the seller to show a picture of both the front and the back of his cartridge.
 This way (given he posts pictures of the actual cartridge, instead of googled ones) you can often easily see if a game's genuine or not.